lmrl-bio/lmrl-bio.github.io/index.md

 ## Participate

-The workshop will held on December 13 or 14 at [NeurIPS 2019](https://nips.cc/Conferences/2019/) in Vancouver.

-Register email.

 <a href="https://twitter.com/lmrl_bio?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-size="large" data-show-count="false">Follow @lmrl_bio</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+The workshop will be on December 13 or 14 at [NeurIPS 2019](https://nips.cc/Conferences/2019/) in Vancouver.
 The main conference sells out quickly and the workshops may as well.
-We recommend [registering here](https://nips.cc/Register/view-registration) on September 6 at 8am PDT (11am EST), refundable until November 28.
+We recommend [registering](https://nips.cc/Register/view-registration) on September 6 at 8am PDT (11am EST), refundable until November 28.

 ## Contact